upbound/docs/content/spaces/backup-and-restore.md

 <!-- vale on -->

-First, create a Secret in the source control plane:
+For this example, create a Secret in the source control plane.
+This secret is generic control plane data to show how the restore process works.

 ```bash
 kubectl wait controlplane my-awesome-ctp --for condition=Ready=True --timeout=3600s && \